darevski1/Ansible/README.md

     # The default user to use when connecting to remote hosts.
 If not specified, Ansible will use the current user
     remote_user = vagrant

+    ansible all -m ping

+Update to all vm

+    ansible all -m apt -a update_cache=true --become --ask-become-pass

+install modules

+    ansible all -m apt -a name=tree --become --ask-become-pass